milosladni/sunxi-tvin2jpeg_h264/README.md

 I merged this three PoC software and tested it on Allwinner A20 (awsomA20 - https://aw-som.com/product_info.php?products_id=32).

 Licence:
-Because appl also use libjpegturbo read libjpegturbo licence:
+Because appl also uses libjpegturbo read libjpegturbo licence:
 LICENSE.md or https://github.com/libjpeg-turbo/libjpeg-turbo/blob/master/LICENSE.md
 This software is based in part on the work of the Independent JPEG Group.

-Known bugs:
-- Divide scaler does not work well.
-It scale only first frame for now..

 Limitations:
 - no B frames